 Sara Chyan explores the unique temperature-aware colour and geometric shapes of bismuth to create stunning one-of-a-kind jewellery pieces.

-Bismuth is an unusual low-melting point metal.
-It is commonly use in fire detection systems, electrical fuses, stomach medicines, cosmetics and pigments and bullets.
+Bismuth is a rare low-melting-point metal.
+It is commonly used in fire detection systems, electrical fuses, stomach medicines, cosmetics and pigments and bullets.
 But we use it in jewellery.
 The oxidation of bismuth is spectacular, where natural crystalised forms and colours can tell us the temperature.
-One colour represents one temperature, so it makes each piece exceptional.
+Each colour reflects the different temperatures the material has burned at.
+When oxidised, bismuth creates these gorgeous palettes, in a wonderful display of light and colour.